ultraflame4/Python-Agario/README.md

 # Description:

-  Basically Agario but in Python and singleplayer and offline and writted by a noob and less features
+  Basically Agar.io but in Python and singleplayer and offline and writted by a noob and less features